RiceDope/ricepos/README.md

 # Welcome to RicePos

-*Currently nothing is in the project this is the base for where the project will be worked on*
+*Currently the project can be compiled which is good news.
+Make sure you use the commands liseted below in the given order to execute.
+Check dependencies tab for things that you need installed in order to run the test version of the software.*

 The aim of the project is to create a rough point of sale system.
 This is my first attempt with using OpenJfx and Maven.
 Any important messages will be displayed at the top of this README in *italics*.